 Its overall success hinged not only on the well-seasoned and moist chicken but also on the quality of the Basmati rice, which was aromatic and retained a pleasing texture.
 This was a notable improvement over Blue Apron's short-grained, flavorless rice.
 The sauce, crucial to any Chicken Tikka Masala, was generously portioned, richly spiced, and carried a great heat.

-12 Hour BBQ Pulled Pork with Sweet Plantain Mash
+12 Hour BBQ Pulled Pork With Sweet Plantain Mash

 Coming from Kansas City, a haven for BBQ enthusiasts, I approached this dish with a mix of curiosity and skepticism, not expecting it to live up to my hometown's standards.
 Yet, reheating it in the microwave was surprisingly effective.
 It reminded me of the pulled pork my mother used to prepare in a slow cooker.